storyteller/Storyteller/documentation/documentation/getting_started.md

 1. Create a new **console application** project for the Storyteller specifications in your solution
 1. Install the `Storyteller` Nuget as a dependency
-1. Add the `dotnet_storyteller` Nuget as a CLI tool extension
+1. Add the `dotnet-storyteller` Nuget as a CLI tool extension
 1. In the `Program.Main()` entry point of your Storyteller specification project, use the `StorytellerAgent` class to connect your system under test to the Storyteller engine with code like this: